msolorio/171212-arrow-function-scope-example/README.md

-arrow functions are function scoped their `this` keyword refers to the `this` of the their parent function
+arrow functions are function scoped.
+<br/>their `this` keyword refers to the `this` of the their parent function.

-function keyword functions are object scoped
+function keyword functions are object scoped.

-sayHi's context is the same as it's parent function `this` refers to `this` of the parent function, the global object
+sayHi's context is the same as it's parent function.
+<br/>`this` refers to `this` of the parent function, the global object.

-sayHiForReal's context is the parent object
+sayHiForReal's context is the parent object.
-`this` refers to person
+<br/>`this` refers to person.

 ```
 function getPerson() {